PAIR-code/lit/website/src/tutorials/text-salience.md

 located right beside the Data Table in the UI.
 We can just select our data point of interest (data point 6), and then replace the words we are interested in with the respective substitutes.
 Then we assign a `label` to the newly created sentence and add it to our data.
+For this particular example, we are assigning 0 when "tedious" appears and 1 when "exciting" appears in the sentence.
 An alternative to this approach is to use the Word replacer under the Counterfactuals tab in the bottom half of the LIT app to achieve the same task.